Residents in Devizes have had their say about plans to revamp the indoor market in Devizes with a council budget of £1 million.

 A resident who lives on Pans Lane, in Devizes said: "The easy wandering to and from the open market in the centre of the town would be lost if The Shambles were enclosed by modern doors and a cafe.

-"Visitors may not even enter at all, thinking it is just a another cafe and more shops and not realising the wealth of individual artisans and entrepreneurs displaying their wares inside; and, surely, any cafe, as now, should be situated near toilets which are already at the rear of The Shambles."
+"Visitors may not even enter at all, thinking it is just another cafe and more shops and not realising the wealth of individual artisans and entrepreneurs displaying their wares inside; and, surely, any cafe, as now, should be situated near toilets which are already at the rear of The Shambles."

 Another resident who lives in Devizes, but did not want to be named, said plans look "light, open and welcoming".

-They said: "It appears to retain some of the original and present day character, and the uniqueness of The Shambles which is a large part of its appeal."
+They said: "It appears to retain some of the original and present-day character, and the uniqueness of The Shambles which is a large part of its appeal."

 They added: "I liked the plan for the lower hall which is definitely in need of improvement.
 The flexibility to use it for individual stalls or as a larger space for events is a good idea.